kmo1992/CoreIntranetWepApp/README.md

 <a href="https://docs.microsoft.com/en-us/aspnet/core/web-api/handle-errors?view=aspnetcore-3.1" target="_blank">Handle errors in ASP.NET Core web APIs</a>

 ## Logging
-All loggin will be written to Event logs.
-IT will user third party tools trigger error emails and consolidate reporting.
+All logging will be written to Event logs.
+IT will use third party tools to trigger error emails and consolidate reporting.

 TODO: Code to Event Log.